What is owner financing?

 Bottom line

-If you have poor credit or difficulty obtaining a traditional mortgage, owner financing might deserve your consideration.
+If you have poor credit or otherwise have difficulty obtaining a traditional mortgage, owner financing might deserve your consideration.
 However, you'll have to take steps to protect yourself from balloon payments and restrictions such as due-on-sale clauses.
 As long as you do so, owner financing can be a worthwhile alternative to a traditional mortgage.